 Usually, the first comparison would be cost vs speed when deciding for the best deal.
 However, this shouldn’t be the only factor when doing the comparison.
 You should consider looking at the overall package and see what else does it comes with.
 Does it come with a free modem?
 What are the types of internet connections?
 Are there any add-ons?
 How long is the contract period?
 These are the details you’ll need to consider when comparing services by price.

 Data Cap Quota

 This refers to the limitation of the amount of data you can use in a month by the ISP or whether the speed gets throttle after a certain amount of data usage.

 Types of Internet Connections

 You can probably break it down to 3 different types: 1) DSL, 2) Fibre Optics 3) Wireless.
-DSL also known as digital subscriber line operates on regular phone lines and can have speed of 1Mbps to 8Mpbs.
-Fibre Optics are the latest connectivity which operates on the network using light.
+DSL is also known as digital subscriber line operates on regular phone lines and can have the speed of 1Mbps to 8Mpbs.
+Fibre Optics is the latest connectivity which operates on the network using light.
 Speed can go from 8Mbps to 100Mbps.
-Wireless are networks that operates without any cable or using 4G technology.
-Base on my experience, wireless for high rise are not very reliable as they can get quite unstable.
+Wireless are networks that operate without any cable or using 4G technology.
+Base on my experience, wireless for high-rise are not very reliable as they can get quite unstable.

 Download and Upload Speed

 Most of us want to have the fastest speed at the price we can afford.
 The download and upload speed depend heavily on the types of internet connection that you choose.
 To see how fast is the download or upload speed provided by users, you can go to Speedtest.net Net Index to check out the different ISP in your area.
 In today’s environment, a minimum requirement of 4Mbps is a must if you intend to stream from the internet.